Repositorios-de-Estudio/ingles-IELTS_University/README.md

 * Nearly everyone  - casi todos
 * as we go along - a medida que avanzamos
 * Don't rush ahead - no te apresures
+* You are going to be asked to give feedback - Se le pedirá que de su feedback
+* due to lack of - falta de ...

 ***